square/radiography/README.md

 ### What is Radiography useful for?

-This library is useful whenever you want to look at the view hierarchy and don't have the ability to connect hierarchy viewer.
-You can add this as metadata to crash reports, add a debug drawer button that will print it to Logcat, and to improve Espresso errors ([here's an example](https://twitter.com/Piwai/status/1291771701584252928)).
+Radiography is useful whenever you want to look at the view hierarchy and don't have the ability to connect the hierarchy viewer tool.
+You can add the view hierarchy string as metadata to crash reports, add a debug drawer button that will print it to Logcat, and use it to improve Espresso errors ([here's an example](https://twitter.com/Piwai/status/1291771701584252928)).

 ### Is Radiography production ready?